BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 Yes.
 This is technically possible, but we encourage you to wait for the author to implement compatibility themselves.

-> We encourage users to ask the mod author for permission, even if they want to create a patch for personal use {.is-warning}
+> If a mod author does not want to implement compatibility for BG3SX, please respect their decision and do not share screenshots or other content of their character/race in a sexual context.

-^ rethink this textbos.
-Ask again for milo's and Em's feedback about this.
+{.is-warning}

 If you want to create a **BG3SX Whitelist** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as an [optional addon](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#as-an-optional-addon).